The COVID-19 pandemic has inflicted unprecedented circumstances on businesses across the world.

 3) Embracing a Holistic Approach

-The holistic approach helps the DevOps teams to work collaboratively with product and development teams, facilitating more organizational cohesion.
-The DevOps team feels empowered to make decisions on par with customer-related business goals.
+The holistic approach helps the DevOps teams collaborate with product and development teams, facilitating more organizational cohesion.
+The DevOps team feels empowered to make decisions that align with customer-related business goals.

 4) Moving Ahead with DevOps

-During the COVID-19 crisis, a strong DevOps strategy not only helps end-users but also has positive implications for the organization internally.
+During the COVID-19 crisis, a strong DevOps strategy helped end-users and positively impacted the organization internally.

 DevOps helps IT businesses to deliver software products quickly while maintaining high quality and reliability.